|

 same type of dog).

+a.
 "Ring-Pop" ring,

 Pink long shirt/gown made from pink fabric acquired from the

-("You can tell who wears the pants in the
+(She holds up the pants when she says, "You can tell who wears the pants in the

 family")

-Haman (Wicked Witch Replacement Character):
+Haman (Witch Replacement Character):

-Black burqa/hijab made from WalMart fabric department
+Black burqa/hijab made from fabric acquired from the Wal-Mart fabric department,

 Aunt Em: